thlorenz/rid-site/content/docs/contributing/status-and-roadmap.md

 I am adding features to _rid_ by building example applications and filling in what's needed.

-### Async Support
+### ✅ Async Support

 I'm planning on building the following two applications next:

 - Todo app using bloc state management
 - reddit ticker which updates vote count of a post in real time

-Both will require to communicate state changes from Rust asynchronously.
+Both require to communicate state changes from Rust asynchronously which are now supported.

-### Rid CLI Tool
+### ⌛ Rid CLI Tool

 At this point _rid_ apps are created via a template which includes scripts to generate glue code and build for different devices.
 They rely on the `rid-build` crate.